tommyzhng/PX4-Simulink-SIL-Toolbox/README.md

 6. Connect the output from the S-Function to a rate controller, selector block (# of motors) and a saturation from 0-1 (will add as block in the future).

 ## Main Blocks:
-IMUPackaging: Inputs: Acc, Gyro, Mag, Baro
+* IMUPackaging: Inputs: Acc, Gyro, Mag, Baro
-GPSPackaging: Inputs: LLA, Velocity, Ground Speed, Course
+* GPSPackaging: Inputs: LLA, Velocity, Ground Speed, Course
-PX4SITLConnection: Combines IMU bytes and GPS bytes and returns Actuator bytes from the px4 controller (packages everything into the sim and receives an output)
+* PX4SITLConnection: Combines IMU bytes and GPS bytes and returns Actuator bytes from the px4 controller (packages everything into the sim and receives an output)

-## Required from Simulink
+### Detailed Inputs and Outputs
 * IMU (acc_x, acc_y, acc_z) [m/s^2]
 * Gyro (gyro_x, gyro_y, gyro_z)
 * Mag (mag_x, mag_y, mag_z) [uT]